Atakan305/K-Means-Clustering-on-Banknote-Dataset/README.md

 # K-Means-Clustering-in-Banknote-Dataset
 I used K-Means method to cluster the banknote data.

-I used K-Means method to cluster the banknote data.

 First I imported the necessary libraries and our banknote dataset using pandas.
 After that, I calculated some statistical measures like mean, standard deviation.